clin-one-k/evite/README.md

 Create database degevite and execute degevite-2013-01-16.sql, but skip line 85 and after.
 Now you should be able to see the page.

+Make sure on /web/tickets has write permission so the ticket image can be written.